pmollaei/ProtKernel/README.md

 6- If the residue indices in the cleaned trajectories starts from 2 or higher, now you can remove the extra ones in the generated structure (you can do it using VMD or simply delete them in the text version of .pdb file)

-7- Now, we should place the reference protein in an appropriate position.
-Load it in VMD,
+7- Now, we should place the desired reference protein in an appropriate position.
+Load it in VMD, and highlight the origin of space using this comemnt:
+---
+draw color red
+draw sphere { 0 0 0 } resolution 16 radius 1.0
+---
+move